drewbent/grid-world-scheme/README.md

 Final project for AP Computer Science.

 ##Summary
-For my final AP Computer Science A project sophomore year, I decided to implement Grid World in [Scheme][1], and specifically, [Racket][2] (previously known as PLT Scheme).
+For my final AP Computer Science project sophomore year, I decided to implement Grid World in [Scheme][1], and specifically, [Racket][2] (previously known as PLT Scheme).
 Along the way, I built parts of Java's most common data abstractions (String, ArrayList, 2d arrays, HashMap).
 I also developed a testing suite with various types of unit tests.

 ##What is Grid World?
 For those that don't know, Grid World a Java [case study][3] provided by CollegeBoard.
 To put it in their own words: